kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 If `tags` is specified, it is a map of tag filters.
 The filters will match subnets in the VPC for which each listed tag key is present and has one of the corresponding tag values.

-Unless the `SubnetsClusterTagCheck` feature gate is disabled, subnets without a cluster tag and with the cluster tag for another cluster will be excluded.
+Unless the `SubnetsClusterTagCheck` feature gate is disabled, subnets with the cluster tag for another cluster and which do not have a cluster tag for this cluster will be excluded.

 Within any given availability zone, subnets with a cluster tag will be chosen over subnets without, then the subnet with the lowest-sorting resource ID will be chosen.